 When I was first asked what I wanted to be involved with on campus, I said student government (SGA).
 At the time, I didn’t really know what that entailed.
 Luckily I met some friends who could really help me out.

 I ran in the emergency elections in the fall to become a senator.
 Each senator is assigned a college and since I am interested in going into pre-med, I was assigned the College of Medicine.

-To give you a little run down of what Student Government is like in college it is a lot like a small US government.
+To give you a little run down of what Student Government is like in college, it is a lot like a small US government.
 There is a president, vice-president, treasurer, a house, and a senate.
 There are also committees that we all participate in.
 Anyone involved in SGA can write legislation and present it to the house and senate.
-Then there is discussion on the piece and if everyone likes it, the legislation gets passed.
-If it is passed in house and senate then the E-board takes it to the colleges administration.
-After that it is up to administration to put it into place.
+Then there is a discussion on the piece and it is voted on.
+If it is passed in the house and the Senate, then the E-board takes it to the college’s administration.
+After that, it is up to the administration to put it into place.

 As a senator, I was required to host 3 office hours a week.
 One of them I was in the SGA office for but the other two I could be anywhere I wanted.
-Office hours are held so that if anyone has a question for SGA or needs anything from us that they can just come and talk to us.
-But we also work on senate projects during office hours.
+Office hours are held so that if anyone has a question for SGA or needs anything from us, they can just come and talk to us.
+But we also work on Senate projects during office hours.

 Senate is the more serious side of SGA.
-There is only about 20 senators and we are all there because we’re passionate about making a change in our school.
+There are only 20 senators and we are all there because we’re passionate about making a change in our school.
 Most of the time we had to be very serious but we all still made it enjoyable.
-We hung out during senate tabling in the library and one night we skipped our meeting and went and had HAPS at Apple bees.
+We hung out during Senate tabling in the library and one night we skipped our meeting and went to half off apps at Applebees.

 SGA was a good organization to be a part of my first year.
 I learned a lot about CMU and a lot about RSO’s.